backwater-graphics/UFOs/README.md

 ## Overview

 The purpose of this project was to learn to create a visually appealing webpage, which features some dynamically filtered tabular data in a user-friendly interface for ufo sightings.
 To accomplish the purpose of this project we needed to learn how to take data that is stored as a JavaScript array and create a table to organize the information that will visually adjust as "events" change (i.e. filtering).
-In order to react when an element is changed, we used Javascript functions to loop through the data to build the table and create a customized dashboard.
+In order to react when an element is changed, we used JavaScript functions to loop through the data to build the table and create a customized dashboard.
 The customizations include filters with event listeners that will record the information when an element has changed based off the user’s input, through an interactive webpage.

 ### Tools